insilichem/esigen/docs/templates.md

 ***

 As you see, you just write normal Markdown (syntax is described [here](https://github.com/tchapi/markdown-cheatsheet)) and then insert the desired variables between double curly braces, like this `{{ energy }}`.
 Jinja2 also supports `for` loops, `if` conditionals and so on, but you won't probably need it.
 However, one of the advanced features might be helpful: [filters](http://jinja.pocoo.org/docs/2.10/templates/#filters), which allow you to post-process some values (ie, centering with respect to a fixed width with `{{ value|center(20) }}`).

-Some [templates are included with ESIgen](https://github.com/insilichem/esigen/tree/master/esigen/templates/reports) for your convenience:

-- `default.md`.
-Uses an interactive 3D viewer in the web interface and static images on the command line.
-A table of magnitudes is provided, together with the coordinates and, if available, first 10 frequencies.
-- `TD.md`.
-Same as default, but listing the excitation energies of TD calculations.
-- `simple.md`.
-Dummy example to help illustrate easy templating.

 ## Data Fields